orion13579/COMM-2216-SetE-Group6/docs/customization.md

 <br/><br/>

-Then in the *Create a New Repository* page, please enter a name for your repository in the *Repository name* section and you may put a description in if you wish.
+Then in this *Create a New Repository* page, please enter a name for your repository in the *Repository name* section and you may put a description in if you wish.
 Right below the description you can choose to keep the repository **Public** (anyone can see) or **Private** (you choose who sees).
 Finally, left click **Create repository** at the bottom of the page.

 <br/><br/>